 Single Data Source: Just as mentioned above, in blockchain, all the transactions are stored & added to it only once it gets the confirmation from the majority of participants.
 Also, the data recorded on it cannot be changed and this vouches of its authenticity and security.
 This property can be used by the researchers for studying the massive amount of undisclosed information of a certain group of people.
 This helps in longitudinal studies that are used for developing precision medicines for effective treatment.

-Clinical Trials: Smart contract manages the permissions for the doctors to edit information in the patient’s record.
-Only the doctors involved in patient’s care will have access to editing, whereas other doctors can still view records.
+Clinical Trials: Smart contract manages the permissions for the doctors to edit information in the patient?s record.
+Only the doctors involved in the patient the scare will have access to editing, whereas other doctors can still view records.
 Apart from patient care, it also implies for clinical trials.
-Forbes reported that in 2017 around 50% clinical trials were not reported, while 90% of the trials on ClinicalTrails.gov had not shown any results.
+Forbes reported that in 2017 around 50% of clinical trials were not reported, while 90% of the trials on ClinicalTrails.gov had not shown any results.
 However, with blockchain, these results can be stored and only certain physicians will have permission to edit, while any interested doctor can view the trial information.
 This presents an easy way for data sharing across the researchers.
 Any information gained from the trial could be easily stored in the blockchain, hence no need to report anywhere else.

 Drug Traceability: Tracing drugs would become a lot easier with the time-stamped transaction data that could be only be edited by the one with explicit permission.
 This cuts down on counterfeiting.
 After all, when each and every transaction from the manufacturer is recorded, it would get easier to find the drugs went off.
 This way, someone could be held accountable.
 In the developing nations, between 10 to 30% of the drugs are fake, and these fake drugs cost the business in the USA $200 billion annually.
 When a drug manufacturer is given access to the blockchain, it can be tracked where these drugs go.
 Hence, countrified drugs can be eliminated.